14 Days Nile Cruise From Aswan To Cairo

 Day 2Visit Philae Temple, High Dam and Unfinished Obelisk

-Your actual 14 days Nile cruise itinerary begins right now.
+Your actual Aswan to Cairo Nile cruise package begins right now.
 Explore the highlights of the beautiful City of Aswan.
 Visit the Aswan High Dam.
 The High Dam in Aswan, Egypt, is regarded as one of the most significant engineering feats of the twentieth century.
 Aswan High Dam was built to save water and protect Egypt from the Nile‘s high and low floods and to generate electricity.

 Continue to the beautiful Temple of Philae.
 Philae Temple or the temple of Isis at Philae Island in Aswan is one of the most beautiful temples in Egypt.
 It is known as the “Pearl of Egypt”.
 The temple is located on an island, so it requires a short boat ride.
 End your tour at the granite quarry of the Unfinished Obelisk.
 Here, you will learn how the ancient Egyptians fashioned their obelisks and statues of gods and kings.
 Then, transfer back to your Nile cruise for a free evening in Aswan.